 If you don’t want to pay the $5, enter Wajam’s free VPN service, which in addition to integrating social networks for more relevant social search recommendations, now also compresses data to help users save on data usage, secures details with web logins, and yes - gives users the ability to access other countries exclusive websites, all in a handy and elegant iOS app.

 So it’s easy; simply mask your computer’s location, and pay for your geo-blocked online content, right?

 Geo-blocking is most frequently used by media/technology companies and streaming services in the Western world to divide the globe into segments to either set different prices or protect copyright and licensing restrictions.
 Additionally, companies that use geo-blocking also are governed by terms of service, which in effect are breached when subscribers circumvent the geo-block.
-Netflix for example does not condone VPNs and using one clearly violates the company's terms of service agreement.
-Would Netflix be ready to face the critisicm they would get if they were to void all of these subscriptions?
+Netflix, for example, does not condone VPNs and using one clearly violates the company's terms of service agreement.
+Would Netflix be ready to face the criticism they would get if they were to void all of these subscriptions?

 Generally speaking, it is legal to use a VPN to protect your online transactions, however, the legality of using a VPN to facilitate alternative online activity is still a grey area.
 In August 2013 Judge Breyer became the first US district judge to rule that it is in fact a breach of the Computer Fraud Act to avoid an IP address block using a masking technology.
 Although the case related to accessing private data using a VPN and not accessing geo-blocked media content per se, the ruling made it illegal to ‘knowingly circumventing one or more technological or physical measures that are designed to exclude or prevent unauthorized individuals from obtaining [that] information.’